 Yogananda wrote, “Sound or vibration is the most powerful force in the universe.
 Music is a divine art, to be used not only for pleasure but also as a path to God-realization.
 Vibrations resulting from devotional singing lead to attunement with the Cosmic Vibration or the Word.”

 Many people feel silly or embarrassed when chanting, but I hope you’ll give it a try at least once and see if it’s the right sound healing method for you.
-After all, you don’t need to have Meaghan Trainor’s voice to belt out her latest hit song when you’re driving to the grocery store, so don’t hold back when it comes to chanting!
+We often engage in kirtan at our retreats; check out our retreat schedule here, and come to the next one, in person or by stream!

 Consistent sounds, especially pure vowel sounds, relate directly to the unwavering energy of Source.
 A mantra is a word or a phrase that is repeated frequently.